les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2020-04-10-less-approche-systemique.markdown

 A tool to learn to see system dynamics is a causal loop diagram, ideally sketched on a whiteboard in a LeSS Overall Retrospective with colleagues.
 Before going further, here is the _First Law of Diagramming_

-Un outil très utile pour apprendre les dynamiques d'un système est le diagramme de boucles causales - nous vous recommandons de l'utiliser notamment lors des Rétrospectives Globales LeSS sur un tableau blanc.
+Un outil très utile pour apprendre les dynamiques des systèmes est le diagramme de boucles causales - nous vous recommandons de l'utiliser sur un tableau blanc notamment lors des Rétrospectives Globales LeSS.
 Mais avant d'aller plus loin, voici la _première loi de réalisation d'un diagramme_.

 > **The primary value in diagrams is in the discussion while diagramming—we model to have a conversation.**